InsightSoftwareConsortium/itkwidgets/README.rst

     :alt: itkwidgets demo
     :align: center

-These widgets are designed to support image analysis with the `Insight Toolkit (ITK) <https://itk.org/>`_, but they also work with other spatial analysis tools in the scientific Python ecosystem.
+These widgets are designed to support spatial analysis with the `Insight Toolkit (ITK) <https://itk.org/>`_, but they work equally well with other spatial analysis tools in the scientific Python ecosystem.

 These widgets are built on